samarthmistrySM/Employee-Wage/README.md

 - firstly function `calculateForMonth` Calulates total salary based on daily wages returned by the `calculateDailyWage()` function.
 - The total salary is calculated based on Monthy wages returned by the `calculateForMonth()` function.

-## Use Case 6 - Employee Wages for a Year
+## Use Case 7 - Employee Wages for a Year
 ### Date - 05-12-2024
 The `calculateForUsers` Function calculates and store the total salary, worked hours and how many days the Employee worked for month by month as a User's Name using map.

 ### Key Differences from the Original Function:
 - By using Calculat users data by using `calculateForYear` function and storing it using map as key value pain and the key is going to be a name of User whose data is going to be stored as a value

+## Use Case 8 - Get data Of a Month
+### Date - 05-12-2024
+The `findMonthUserData` functions first calculate the multiple users data using `calculateForUsers` function and fetch the users data according user input and for that the function is using `Map().get()` method and `Array.filter()` method and returns it.